explicit-refinement/ert-icfp/script.md

     - The empty context is valid
     - A context with a proposition variable is valid if that proposition holds
     - A context with a variable or a ghost variable is valid if...

-... big theorem: semantic regularity
+- We're now ready to state the major theorem of the paper: semantic regularity
+    - This just says, for all valid contexts γ
+    - If $a$ is of type $A$ in $Γ$
+    - The denotation of the erasure of $a$ in γ (where the upgraded variables have been replaced with units, here indicated by the downward arrow)
+    - Lives in the denotation of $A$

-... since false is false, implies consistency
+- The cool part is, since the denotation of the false proposition is false, this automagically implies our logic is consistent

-... we did stuff

-... it's Lean!
+- So, to recap, we [READ SLIDE]... in Lean!
+- Thanks for listening!